Increase Use and Generation of Renewable Energy

 MCE offers Richmond ratepayers the opportunity to choose 50 to 100 percent renewable energy at highly competitive rates.
 Ratepayers that voluntarily “opt-UP” to MCE’s Deep Green 100% renewable energy service effectively eliminate the carbon pollution associated with their electricity usage.

 In 2017, the City moved all municipal electric accounts to Deep Green service and eliminated greenhouse gas emissions from municipal electric consumption.

 The City continues to work with both PG&E and MCE to increase the percent of electricity that is sourced from renewable systems.

 In the Climate Action Plan, Richmond sets a 2030 goal of installing 1,010 new residential solar installations averaging 4 kW per system and 69 new commercial solar installations averaging 174 kW per system.
 As of the end of 2017, there are 1,403 solar systems in Richmond.

-Richmond has developed a partnership with the GRID Alternatives Energy for All program over the last ten years, and successfully solarized over 400 low-income local households.
+Richmond has developed a partnership with the GRID Alternatives Energy for All program over the last ten years, and has successfully solarized hundreds of low-income local households.
 The City supports the partnership by:

 1) Contributing funding to provide additional solar and electrical panel funding and close any funding gaps for residents.